 Q: What are the benefits to participating in BeLA?

 A: One of the benefits to online learning in itself is the flexibility.
 Student have the ability to work at their own pace in their courses.
 The benefit of staying in the district, for our program, is you’re still a Bellefonte student.
-So you’re going to graduate with your class.
-If you want, you can still attend prom, dances, field trips and can participate in clubs and other extracurricular (school) activities, and our students receive a Bellefonte Area High School diploma.
+So, you’re going to graduate with your class.
+If you want, you can also still attend prom, dances, field trips and can participate in clubs and other extracurricular (school) activities, and our students receive a Bellefonte Area High School diploma.
 They have the option of working one-on-one with a teacher during the day at the BeLA Center and attend tutoring after school at the middle or high school.
 And of course, the option is still available to being able to attend CPI.

 Q: What are the curriculum requirements?